BYODKM/nondestructive-reset.css/README.md

 ## Too hassle?

-I'd suggest to use the [Jade mixin](helper/nondestructive-reset.jade).
+I'd suggest to use this [Jade mixin](helper/nondestructive-reset.jade).

 ```
 mixin body